giantswarm/docs/src/content/tutorials/capa-migration/_index.md

     - To be kept
         - `/migration/add-vintage-service-account-key.sh`
         - `/etc/kubernetes/pki/sa-old.pem`
-- `cluster.internal.advancedConfiguration.controlPlane.{preKubeadmCommands,postKubeadmCommands}`: everything except the following fields can be deleted
+- `cluster.internal.advancedConfiguration.controlPlane.preKubeadmCommands`: everything except the following fields can be deleted
     - To be kept
         - `/bin/sh /migration/add-vintage-service-account-key.sh`
+- `cluster.internal.advancedConfiguration.controlPlane.postKubeadmCommands`: can be completely removed
 - `internal.migration.irsaAdditionalDomain`: starting from release v25.1.1 this domain needs to be appended to `cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`, and the `internal.migration.irsaAdditionalDomain` field can be removed

 Here's an example manifest, and a diff with the proposed changes: